kimgahyun-hub/News_Summarizer/README.md

 •Implement Web pages in streamlit using Konlpy

-•Implement web pages with streamlit with newly written code with ollama -> Improve performance
+•Implement web pages with streamlit with newly written code with Ollama -> Improve performance

 🧗‍♀️Future Work